Fairmont Jasper Park Lodge

-Fairmont Jasper Park LodgeOpened in 1915 as Tent City—a string of luxury canvas tents along Lac Beauvert, overlooking Whistlers and Pyramid mountains—this was possibly North America’s first “glamping” site.
-Wildly popular, in 1922 the main lodge was built and a series of luxury log cabins and cedar chalets spread across 700 acres in the heart of Jasper National Park, a UNESCO World Heritage site.
-Bristling with Douglas firs and pine trees, the area sees herds of elk nibble the grass, chipmunks scurry through the trees, and the occasional bear.
-Accommodations range from intimate one-bed cabins to bring-the-whole-family eight-bed mini-mansions, all with views across the lake or the forest and mountains.
-Classic lodge-style interior design is the order of the day, with wood beams and a combination of earthy and granite tones.
-Thanks to the picture-perfect views and the family-friendly accommodations, the Lodge is a popular venue for destination weddings.
-There is also an 18-hole golf course.
+Fairmont Jasper Park LodgeOpened in 1915 as Tent City—a string of luxury canvas tents along Lac Beauvert, with vistas of Whistlers Peak and Pyramid Mountain—the iconic Fairmont Jasper Park Lodge was possibly North America’s first “glamping” site.
+The destination proved wildly popular, and in 1922 a main lodge was opened, as well as a series of luxury log cabins spread across 700 acres in the heart of Jasper National Park, a UNESCO World Heritage site.
+Bristling with Douglas firs and pine trees, the property sees herds of elk nibbling the grass, chipmunks scurrying through the trees, and even the occasional bear.
+The 442 rooming options—all of which were renovated between 2015 and 2017—include cozy spots in the main building, fireplace-equipped Junior Suites, and bring-the-whole-family Signature Cabins, all with views across the lake or the forest and mountains.
+The newly introduced Estate Cabins, located near the golf course, feature a private gated entrance for a more residential feel.
+Classic lodge-style interior design is the order of the day in the cabins, with wood beams and a combination of earthy and granite tones, while rooms and suites are clean-lined and decked out in fresh white bedding and light wood accents.